 High School/College Volunteering

 Volunteering builds a variety of skills that are vital to success in today’s world.
 You learn communication and social skills by interacting with diverse groups of people.
 You become more aware of your community and the tasks that need to be done to make it a quality place to live and work.
 You also can learn job-related skills that further your potential for future success.
 Colleges and employers consider volunteer experiences a plus for their applicants.
+Check out the Youth Summer Volunteer Guide for interesting things to do this summer.

 Volunteering is a great way to give back to the community and a great way to enrich your own life.
 A Florida State University study found that older adults who volunteer just two to three hours a week live happier and healthier lives.
 You feel good about helping others, meet new people, teach through your own life experiences and can do new things you may never had the chance to try before (but wanted to)!